{bc}

 Ankush Wadhwa

-Navigating Nationality Bias and Salary Benchmarking in Dubai Tech
+Nationality Bias and Salary Benchmarking in Dubai Tech: A Guide for UAE-Based Job Seekers

 It is the elephant in the room of the Middle East job market: the unspoken, yet pervasive reality of nationality-based salary bands.
 For many tech professionals hailing from South Asia or Southeast Asia, the excitement of landing an interview with a Dubai-based company is often dampened by a sobering realization during the screening call.
 The recruiter isn’t looking at your GitHub repository, your architectural patterns, or your leadership skills first.
 They are looking at your passport, and mental calculations are being made to anchor your salary expectations to the cost of living in your home country rather than the market rate in the UAE.